progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Let’s add the rest of the team.
 If John, Josie, and Jessica all sign up for accounts on GitHub, and you want to give them push access to your repository, you can add them to your project as collaborators.
 Doing so will allow pushes from their public keys to work.-->

 Um gemeinsam an einem Projekt zu arbeiten, kannst Du auch andere Personen für das Projekt freischalten.
-Wenn Du willst das John, Josie und Jessica ebenso auf das Projekt pushen können, musst Du sie als Mitarbeiter für dein Projekt freischalten.
+Wenn Du willst das John, Josie und Jessica ebenso auf das Projekt pushen können, musst Du sie als Mitarbeiter für Dein Projekt freischalten.
 Voraussetzung hierfür ist natürlich, dass Sie alle einen GitHub Account besitzen.
 Nachdem Du sie zum Projekt hinzugefügt hast, können sie unter Verwendung ihrer öffentlichen Schlüssel auf das Projekt pushen.

 <!--Click the "edit" button in the project header or the Admin tab at the top of the project to reach the Admin page of your GitHub project (see Figure 4-10).-->